 All Alliances are required to undertake targeted dissemination activities, notably through organisations/bodies providing professional guidance/orientation.
-They will have to provide thereto a comprehensive dissemination plan including:
+They will have to provide a comprehensive dissemination plan including:

-- an active dissemination strategy to reach out to stakeholders, policy makers, guidance professionals, enterprises and young learners in compulsory education concerning occupations with high labour market demand or new business creation potential; - mainstreaming the results throughout the sector; - when appropriate, making the results of the Alliance available through open licences.
+- an active dissemination strategy to reach out to stakeholders, policy makers, guidance professionals, enterprises and young learners in compulsory education concerning occupations with high labour market demand or new business creation potential; - mainstreaming the results throughout the sector; - making the results of the Alliance available through open licences.

 The dissemination plan should clearly explain how the planned project results will be disseminated, including definition of the targets, the objectives, the means to be used and the relevant timing.
-Applications should also indicate which partner will be responsible for dissemination and to demonstrate the relevant experience that they have in dissemination activities.
+Applications should also indicate which partner will be responsible for dissemination and demonstrate the relevant experience that they have in dissemination activities.
 Selected projects will have to produce a short publishable summary of the project activities at the end of the project to be published in the Programme dissemination tool.
-This will be a condition for receiving the final payment when the project ends.